Pahari (Poonchi)

-Pahari (Poonchi) also known as Poonchi Pahari (Urdu: پونچھی پہاڑی) is a dialect of the Indo-Aryan Pahari group, spoken primarily in the Poonch Division of Pakistani-administered Azad Kashmir and the Poonch District of Indian-administered Jammu and Kashmir.
-It is considered part of the Western Pahari group Spoken in Poonch and Himalchal Pradesh and is closely related to Hindko and Gojri.
+Pahari (Poonchi) also known as Poonchi Pahari (Urdu: پونچھی پہاڑی) is a dialect of the Indo-Aryan Pahari-Pothwari group, spoken primarily in the Poonch Division of Pakistani-administered Kashmir and the Poonch District of Indian-administered Jammu and Kashmir.
+It is considered part of the Lahnda (Western Punjabi) dialect continuum, and is closely related to Hindko and Pothohari.

 Classification

-Linguists classify Poonchi Pahari under the Indo-European > Indo-Iranian > Indo-Aryan > Northwestern > Pahari > Punchic branch.
+Linguists classify Poonchi Pahari under the Indo-European > Indo-Iranian > Indo-Aryan > Northwestern > Punjabic > Lahnda > Pahari-Pothwari > Punchic branch.
 Alongside Poonchi, the dialects of Shah-Mansuri, Zaghloli and Zirak-Boli also fall under the Punchic classification.
-Poonchi Pahari is difficult to understand for neighboring Pothwari dialects such as the Mirpuri dialect and Kotli.
+Poonchi Pahari is mutually intelligible with neighboring Pahari dialects such as the Mirpuri dialect and Kotli Pahari, which are often grouped locally as part of a singular "Pahari" language.

 Distribution and speakers

-The dialect is spoken primarily in Pakistani-administered Azad Kashmir's Poonch Division, which comprises the districts of Poonch, Bagh, Sudhanoti, and Haveli.
+The dialect is spoken primarily in Pakistani-administered Kashmir's Poonch Division, which comprises the districts of Poonch, Bagh, Sudhanoti, and Haveli.
 Additionally, it is also spoken in Indian-administered Jammu and Kashmir's Poonch District.

 There is also a smaller diaspora of Poonchi and broader Pahari speakers in the United Kingdom, together estimated at over 0.1 million.

 Phonology and grammar

 Poonchi Pahari features a rich phonological inventory.
-One study found 30 consonants, 12 oral vowels, 4 nasalized vowels, and 6 diphthongs in Pahari as spoken in Bagh District, part of the Poonch Division in Azad Kashmir.
+One study found 30 consonants, 12 oral vowels, 4 nasalized vowels, and 6 diphthongs in Pahari as spoken in Bagh District, part of the Poonch Division in Pakistan Administred Kashmir.
 Stress is non-contrastive and syllable structure resembles that of Punjabi and Hindko.

 The language follows the typical subject–object–verb structure of Indo-Aryan languages.
 It makes use of postpositions, auxiliary verbs, and aspect-based verb stems.